SJTU-PLV/nominal-compcert-popl22-artifact/README.md

 4. Multi-Stack CompCert

-The complete source code of each exentsion can be found in a corresponding top-level directory.
+The complete source code of each exentsion can be found in a corresponding top-level directory (we have included a copy of CompCert v3.8 for comparison and reference).
 The artifact accompanies the following paper:

   > *Verified Compilation of C Programs with a Nominal Memory Model*.